+PWSA started applying the corrosion control additive orthophosphate to the drinking water in April 2019.
 Orthophosphate is a food-grade additive that forms a protective layer inside of lead service lines, creating a barrier between the lead pipes and the water flowing through them.
-It is approved by the Environmental Protection Agency (EPA) and used in water systems across the world, including sections of the City of Pittsburgh served by Pennsylvania American Water Company.
+It is approved by the Environmental Protection Agency (EPA) and used in water systems across the world.
+PWSA's water quality team completed extensive monitoring throughout the water distribution system to track orthophosphate's effectiveness and ensure consistent water quality during this treatment upgrade.
+We are pleased to see lower lead levels in our drinking water samples during the December 2019 round of testing.